 The Award-Winning Top Fantasy Novel

-The Fifth Season may not have the highest number of ratings of Goodreads, but the trilogy it begins (The Broken Earth trilogy) has made history.
+The Fifth Season may not have the most ratings on Goodreads, but the trilogy it begins (The Broken Earth trilogy) has made history.
 Each of the three books has won the Hugo, making Jemisin the first author to win the award in consecutive years.
 If that doesn’t mark a top fantasy novel, I don’t know what does.